-As with its predecessors, the Mini is a combined keyboard and pad device designed for plug-and-play use primarily with Ableton Live.
-The hardware is very compact and neat, with a width around the size of an average laptop and lightweight feel meaning you could easily chuck it into a bag and barely notice it.
-Size aside, though, the Launchkey Mini feels fairly rugged and the layout design doesn’t feel too cramped.
+Like its predecessors, the Mini is a combined keyboard and pad device that is designed primarily for plug-and-play use with Ableton Live.
+The size is manageable and the design very tidy.
+Altogether it is about the size of an average laptop in width, and its lightweight build allows you to throw it into a bag and barely notice it.

-Novation has updated the 25-note mini keyboard itself, and the result is one of the nicest sets of keys we’ve tried on a controller this size.
-The pitch and mod strips sitting to the top left are a nice touch for a device of this size, too.
+Novation has updated the 25-note mini keyboard with one of nicest sets of keys we’ve tried on a controller this size.
+The pitch and mod strips are positioned on the top left of the device.

-The Launchkey Mini is built mainly with Ableton Live use in mind, offering plug-and-play control over a good selection of the DAW’s features.
-This includes the ability to play Drum Racks using the pads, tweak device parameters with the rotaries, launch Clips and Scenes and adjust mixer parameters.
+Built with Ableton Live use in mind, the the Launchkey Mini offers plug-and-play control over a wide selection of the DAW’s features.
+You can play Drum Racks using the pads, tweak the rotaries to adjust parameters, launch Clips and Scenes and adjust mixer parameters.

-There’s solid integration with other DAWs, too, including Reason and Logic, and Novation’s browser-based Components system makes it easy to configure the device’s MIDI messages.
+The integration with other DAWs is impressive, too.
+It'll partner well with Reason and Logic, while Novation’s browser-based Components system makes light work of configuring the device’s MIDI messages.

-Two of the Launchkey Mini’s best features come from the hardware itself: the onboard arp and fixed chord modes.
-The former has multiple modes, timing divisions, rhythmic patterns and a four-octave range.
-There’s also a Mutate mode than can auto-generate variations.
+Two highlights of the Launchkey Mini are the onboard arp and fixed chord modes.
+The arp has multiple modes, rhythmic patterns, timing divisions and a four-octave range.
+Put it in Mutate mode and it'll auto-generate variations.

-Fixed Chord, meanwhile, lets users define chord shapes and then trigger them up and down the keyboard.
+Users can define chord shapes and then trigger them up and down the keyboard using Fixed Chord.

-There’s a MIDI output port, too, which enables the Launchkey Mini to operate in standalone mode for use with hardware, with the arp and chord modes available.
-Sadly, this requires an adapter that doesn’t come in the box and, due to a change in format to adhere to a new industry standard, existing Novation adapters for Launchpad Pro or Circuit synths are not compatible.
+Unfortunately, this requires an adapter that is sold separately, and due to a change in format to adhere to new industry standards, existing Novation adapters for Launchpad Pro or Circuit synths will not be compatible.

-This aside, the Launchkey Mini is an excellent compact controller, whether it's used with Ableton Live or not.
-A tidy free plugin bundle sweetens the deal for beginner producers, while more experienced users will appreciate this as a great tool for production on the go.
+Whether it's used with Ableton Live or not, the Launchkey Mini is an excellent compact controller.
+There's even a free plugin bundle to sweeten the deal for beginners, but even experienced users will appreciate this as a great tool for production on the go.